 3. Vitamin E

 Vitamin E is common in nature, so deficiencies are very unusual.
-Vitamin E is one of the essential nutrients for women because it significantly helps to reduce premenstrual symptoms.
-Vitamin E intake can relieve headaches, cramps, stomach discomfort, bloating, migraines, irritability, and many other symptoms.
+It is one of the 5 Top Essential Nutrients for women because it significantly helps to reduce premenstrual symptoms.
+Its intake can relieve headaches, cramps, stomach discomfort, bloating, migraines, irritability, and many other symptoms.
 It lowers the risks of having different forms of breast diseases, improves skin safety, and eliminates the possibility of coronary heart disease.

 Many accessible sources include vegetable oils, sunflower seeds, wheat germ, kiwi, whole grain, peanut butter, fish, green leafy vegetables, goat’s milk, and enhanced breakfast cereals.